fenimore/beetee/README.md

 > Writing and reading to disk.

-For testing, here are the checksums for the torrent files provided in `torrents/`:
+For testing, here are the checksums for the torrent files provided in `torrents/` <small>Note: this Torrent file is for an older version of Arch; go to their website and get the newer torrent file/md5sum if you plan to use for installing onto your computer.</small>:

     17643c29e3c4609818f26becf76d29a3 > Ubuntu
     47672450bcda8acf0c8512bd5b543cc0 > Arch